darshil0/atlas-strategic-matrix/CONTRIBUTING.md

 git rebase upstream/main
 ```

-If you encounter conflicts during the rebase, resolve them carefully and continue the rebase with `git rebase --continue`.
+If you encounter conflicts during the rebase, resolve them carefully and continue with `git rebase --continue`.

 ---